robch/book-of-ai/docs/chapter-15-ai-studio-chat-completions-basics.md

     ai chat --interactive --input-chat-history history.jsonl
     ```

-=== "Sample Code"
+=== "Generate Code"

-    The `ai dev new` command allows you to generate sample code that demonstrates how to use AI Studio's AI Inference deployed endpoints.
+    The `ai dev new` command allows you to generate sample code that demonstrates how to use Azure AI models on serverless endpoints.

     --8<-- "docs/tip-ai-studio-prereqs.md"